-Melt chocolate and butterscotch 1 cup margarine in large saucepan over low heat, stirring often.
+Melt chocolate and butterscotch 1 cup butter in large saucepan over low heat, stirring often.
 Remove saucepan from heat.
 Mix in peanut butter until well combined.

 Spread half of mixture in buttered foil-lined pan.
 Freeze 10 minutes or until fully set.
-Refridgerate.
+Refrigerate.

 Mix peanuts into remaining chocolate mixture and put aside.

-Melt remaining margarine in large saucepan over low heat.
+Melt remaining butter in large saucepan over low heat.
 Slowly add in evaporated milk, stirring constantly.
 Stir in pudding mix.
 Stir constantly and cook until slightly thickened but DO NOT BOIL.